rkooyenga/hack-micro/README.md

 ![image](https://github.com/user-attachments/assets/7e27a4e0-6953-48b4-8fea-4b9a083d5325)

-> 🧠 *"It's like CodePen, if CodePen booted in 100ms, ran locally, didn't phone home, let you create-edit-import-export without login, and let you hijack other websites while sipping coffee."*
+> 🧠 *"It's like CodePen, if CodePen booted in 100ms, ran locally, didn't phone home, let you create-edit-import-export without login, and let you hijack other websites while eating breakfast."*

 ---